ds12a/KAMSC-Math/contest_faq.md

 # Contest Info

-Some extremely interesting information about the contests and a FAQ.
+Some extremely interesting information about the contests and frequently asked questions.